 Unfortunately, the furling we use on these foresails is NOT designed for reefing so if you tried to use the sail half-unrolled, the jib sheet load would pull the sail unnaturally around the wire luff and damage the sail or even the wire.
 But one can try this.

 First furl up the jib as firm and tight as practical.
 Then add a tie (ideally a cloth strip) securely around the rolled jib, as high as you can comfortably reach from the foredeck – say 6ft (1.83m).
 Now unroll the jib until the sail is nearly at the tie and then add a second tie near the base of the sail - just below where the foot is leaving the rolled jib.
 Make sure the furling line is well cleated.
 To prevent these ties from damaging the jib leech, do not sheet-in this small triangle of sail tightly, but this little ‘handkerchief’ of sail (about 4 sq.ft) will still be enough to help you complete a tack in rough conditions.
 If you are caught out with too much sail and then need to furl the jib to this reduced size, a regular furling gear can really struggle to do this.
 But check out this article on Survival Sailing for a tip that may help you.

 The other way to ‘change tack’ would be to simply gybe around.
 This is easy with a trimaran and particularly with the storm sail, quite safe and efficient to do at speed, as there is then less wind in the sail.
 Keep your weight aft during such a maneuver.
 But of course, if you’re trying to get upwind, you will lose a few boat lengths with a gybe.
 Stay within your experience … and have fun!

-(See also: "When to Reef" ... for some surprising performance figures with this storm mainsail !)
+See also: "When to Reef", for surprising performance figures with this sail.